hsemple/pythongis_tutorials/source/intro_programs.rst

 Introduction the Python Language
 ==================================

+Python is an open-source programming language that can be used for a wide variety of programming tasks, from basic scripts to complex and intricate applications.

+Python is an interpreted language.
+This means that the program code is compiled into machine readable code at the moment it is run by the  interpreter.
+This is in contrast to a compiled language like C++, or Java where the program code is compiled into machine readable code by a language compiler before the code is run.
+The compiler creates an executable in the machine's native language that can then be run many times.

+Python is dynamically typed (i.e. you don’t have to declare variables; just assign a value to a variable), case sensitive (i.e. var and VAR are two different variables) and object-oriented (i.e. everything is an object).

+Python is made up of  core modules, plus hundreds of specialized libraries, e.g., SciPy, Numpy, Arcpy, etc.

 In this module, we will look at the following aspects of the Python language:

 * Hello World